The photovoltaic cell is a solar technology that converts sunlight directly into electrical current.

 How do you think your body is responding to your constantly racing thoughts, “I am not good enough.
 What will people think?
 How am I going to pay my bills?
 Why is my stomach upset?”
-Every person has these disruptive thoughts and for the vast majority of us they rarely stop?
+Every person has these disruptive thoughts and for the vast majority of us they rarely stop.
 Do you think your body is producing the Valium type substances?
 Your brain cannot physiologically differentiate a perceived stress from a real threat.
 Remember in the examples above it was the thoughts that kicked off the body’s response – not physical harm.
 If you are in a state of constant worry your brain (transmission) is going to be stuck in third gear resulting in a heavy toll on every organ system in your body.

-Do you know relaxed?
+Do you know relaxation?